gareth-nx/mheap_template/README.md

 #include "mheap_template.inc"
 end module mheap_point2
 ```
-The resulting heap is of `type(theap)`.
+The above module defines a heap of `type(theap)`.
 The priority function can be changed on initialisation.

-We can now use the heap like so:
+We use the heap like so:
 ```fortran
 use nodedata, only : point2, less_than
 use mheap_point2, only: heap_point2 => theap